pmanlukas/azure-core-concepts-book/README.md

 ## Note on the current state of this book
-== I will continue Arafatos work on this azure core concepts book.
-First I will review the current chapters and add or adjust them to current changes in Azure.
+>I will continue Arafatos work on this azure core concepts book.
+First I
+>will review the current chapters and add or adjust them to current
+>changes in Azure.
 Then I will continue to extend its contents.
+If you
-If you want to support this project, then open an issue and create your own fork :) ==
+>want to support this project, then open an issue and create your own
+>fork :)

 # Azure Core Concepts